 By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-SIMON FRASER / NEWCASTLE HOSPITALS NHS TRUST / SCIENCE PHOTO LIBRARY SIMON FRASER / NEWCASTLE HOSPITALS NHS TRUST / SCIENCE PHOTO LIBRARY
+SIMON FRASER / NEWCASTLE HOSPITAL NHS TRUST / ROYAL VICTORIA INFIRMARY / SCIENCE PHOTO LIBRARY SIMON FRASER / NEWCASTLE HOSPITAL NHS TRUST / ROYAL VICTORIA INFIRMARY / SCIENCE PHOTO LIBRARY

-Uterine fibroid.
-Coloured magnetic resonance imaging (MRI) scan of a sagittal (sideways) section through a 48-year-old woman's pelvic region showing a large fibroid (yellow/pink) in her uterus (womb).
+NEWCASTLE-UPON-TYNE/SCIENCE PHOTO LIBRARY Uterine fibroid.
+Coloured magnetic resonance imaging (MRI) scan of a transverse (horizontal) section through a 48-year-old woman's pelvic region showing a large fibroid (green) in her uterus (womb).
 A fibroid is a benign tumour of fibrous and muscular tissue.
 Most do not require treatment, but some can cause bleeding, pain and other disorders.
 Large fibroids may need to be surgically removed.
 MRI uses radio waves and a powerful magnet to produce slice images through the body.
-The base of the spine (yellow, upper centre) is also seen.

 Model release not required.
 Property release not required.